-- Candidates are invited to submit their applications by 5 September 2016.
+- Candidates were invited to submit their applications by 5 September 2016.

-- After all applications are received, the judging panel will select up to 10 shortlisted candidates.
-The shortlist will be announced in September 2016.
-At this stage, all shortlisted candidates will be required to have their selection formally supported by a Dean of Engineering.
+- After all applications were received, the judging panel selected 8 shortlisted candidates.
+The shortlist was announced in October 2016.
+At this stage, all shortlisted candidates were required to have their selection formally supported by a Dean of Engineering.

-- Ten candidates will be shortlisted for the 2016 Award.
-Three finalists will be selected to present their projects to a distinguished jury at the WEEF and GEDC Conference, to be held in Seoul, Korea from 6 - 10 November 2016.
+- Eight candidates have been shortlisted for the 2016 Award.
+Three finalists have been selected to present their projects to a distinguished jury at the WEEF and GEDC Conference, to be held in Seoul, Korea from 6 - 10 November 2016.
 The finalists will be celebrated at the Diversity Award dinner, as part of a gala evening celebrating diversity in engineering education, where the 2016 Award recipient will be announced.

 The Award Committee will be looking for candidates who have made an impact with their work with the resources available, who can provide evidence that their initiatives have or are generating results and who submit ideas with the potential to be replicated elsewhere, or developed on a bigger scale.

 We encourage potential candidates to review the application form to fully understand what the Award Committee is looking for.
 This includes: